 7.7.1 General

 The pre-configured measurement gap procedure is used by the network to provide measurement gap for NR DL-PRS measurements.
-The gNB may activate/deactivate the pre-configurated measurement gap upon receiving the request from a UE or LMF.
+The serving gNB may activate/deactivate the pre-configured measurement gap upon receiving the request from a UE or LMF.

 7.7.2 Pre-configured Measurement Gap procedures

-Figure 7.7.2-1 shows the general positioning procedure for Pre-configured Measurement Gap.
+Figure 7.7.2-1 shows the procedure for the successful pre-configuration and activation of measurement gap.

-Figure 7.7.2-1: Pre-configured measurement gap configuration procedure
+Figure 7.7.2-1: Pre-configured measurement gap configuration and activation procedure

 0. LMF obtains the TRP information required for positioning services from the gNBs.

-1. The LMF provides the PRS information of the neighbour TRPs to the serving gNB and requests the serving gNBs to pre-configure measurement gap via NRPPa MEASUREMENT PRECONFIGURATION REQUIRED message.
+1. The LMF provides the PRS information of the neighbour TRPs to the serving gNB and requests the serving gNB to configure the UE with measurement pre-configurations via NRPPa MEASUREMENT PRECONFIGURATION REQUIRED message.

-2. Based on the assistance information from the LMF and the UE capability, the serving gNB provides pre-configured measurement gap configuration(s) with associated ID(s) to the UE by sending RRC Reconfiguration message specified in TS 38.331 [14].
+2. Based on the assistance information from the LMF and the UE capability, the serving gNB decides to pre-configure the UE with measurement gap and provides pre-configured measurement gap configuration(s) with associated ID(s) to the UE by sending RRC Reconfiguration message specified in TS 38.331 [14].

-3. The UE sends RRC Reconfiguration complete message to the gNB to confirm the reception of pre-configured measurement gap configuration(s).
+3. The UE sends RRC Reconfiguration complete message to the serving gNB to confirm the reception of pre-configured measurement gap configuration(s).

-4. The gNB sends the confirmation message to the LMF to indicate the success of the pre-configuration via NRPPa MEASUREMENT PRECONFIGURATION CONFIRM message.
+4. The serving gNB sends the confirmation message to the LMF to indicate the success of the pre-configuration via NRPPa MEASUREMENT PRECONFIGURATION CONFIRM message.

 5a.
-If the UE requires measurement gaps for performing the requested location measurements, and the triggering condition for UL MAC CE as specified in TS 38.331 [14] is met, the UE sends UL MAC CE Positioning Measurement Gap Activation/Deactivation Request to the gNB and indicates the requested measurement gap configuration based on the ID configured in step 1.
+If the UE requires measurement gaps for performing the requested location measurements, and the triggering condition for UL MAC CE as specified in TS 38.331 [14] is met, the UE sends UL MAC CE Positioning Measurement Gap Activation/Deactivation Request to the serving gNB and indicates the requested measurement gap configuration based on the ID configured in step 2.

 5b.
-LMF may send the NRPPa MEASUREMENT ACTIVATION message to request for measurement gap activation.
+LMF may send the NRPPa MEASUREMENT ACTIVATION message to request the serving gNB to activate pre-configured measurement gap.

-6. Based on the request from the UE in step 5a or the request from the LMF in step 5b, the gNB may send DL MAC CE Positioning Measurement Gap Activation/Deactivation containing an ID to activate/deactivate the associated measurement gap.
+6. Based on the request from the UE in step 5a or the request from the LMF in step 5b, the serving gNB may send DL MAC CE Positioning Measurement Gap Activation/Deactivation Command containing an ID to activate/deactivate the associated measurement gap.

 Next change